Students trial virtual reality simulators in the lab

 Course description

-Our British Psychological Society accredited course will give you the skills and knowledge to investigate and understand human behaviour and mental processes.
+Enrol in this British Psychological Society accredited course and gain the skills and knowledge to understand human behaviour and mental processes.

-Within these five areas of Psychology you'll get the chance to explore important topics with real world relevance such as addictions, health behaviours, eating disorders, psychosis, and depression, under the guidance of our internationally recognised experts.
+Within these five areas you'll get the chance to explore important topics with real world relevance such as addictions, eating disorders and depression.
 You'll run your own experiments and learn from some of the UK’s top psychology researchers, too.

 This course is accredited by the British Psychological Society (BPS) and makes you eligible for graduate membership.
 This is the first step to becoming a chartered psychologist.
 It's necessary for courses in clinical, health and occupational psychology.